QUOTES-What they are saying about the U.N. climate deal | Science-Environment

 SVENJA SCHULZE, GERMAN ENVIRONMENT MINISTER "Glasgow is bringing a clear acceleration for climate change, and more speed is necessary. (...)
 The fossil fuel era is coming to an end, the energy transition is becoming the model worldwide."

 ALOK SHARMA, COP26 PRESIDENT "I think today we can say with credibility that we've kept 1.5 (degrees Celsius) within reach.
 But its pulse is weak, and we will only survive if we keep our promises. (...)
-History has been made here in Glasgow and we now need to ensure that the next chapter charts the success of the commitments that we have solidly made here together in the Glasgow climate pact."
+History has been made here in Glasgow."

+Asked about getting emotional on stage, Sharma told reporters: "I've had about six hours sleep in the last three days.
+But you know, look, it is emotional, in the sense that collectively, as a team, we have achieved what I suspect, very many people doubted - probably until just the last few days."
+He said he would celebrate the deal by having "some dinner."

 TINA STEGE, CLIMATE ENVOY, MARSHALL ISLANDS "This package is not perfect.
 The coal change and a weak outcome on loss and damage are blows.
 But it is real progress and elements of the Glasgow Package are a lifeline for my country.
 We must not discount the crucial wins covered in this package"